 Portfolio Reps

-Portfolio Reps are course reps that focus on a specific area within a department’s Student Staff Liaison Committee (SSLC).
-Each subject area may vary on what portfolio rep roles they have within their SSLC.
-Some examples of portfolio rep roles include, but are not limited to:
+Portfolio Reps are course reps that focus on a specific area within a department’s Student Voice Activity.
+Each subject area may vary on what portfolio rep roles, some examples of portfolio rep roles include, but are not limited to:

 Employability reps – Work with course reps to ensure a focus on the development of employability skills within the department, as well as the provision of the Career Zone.